Construction site news

 C ) From planning to implementation

 Months are spent planning, and the individual parts of the steel structure are drawn down to the last detail.
 Every bead of weld, screw hole, and steel connection is taken into consideration and captured in a construction manual for the workshop.
-The steel fabricators manufacture and deliver the building components, while the construction crew assembles the structure.
-Before long, Ms Fuchs is able to witness months of complex calculations materialize on site into a solid, deceptively simple structure.
+The steel fabricators manufacture and deliver the building components, while the construction crew erects and secures the steel in place.
+Before long, Ms Fuchs is able to witness months of complex calculations materialize on site into a solid, deceptively simple framework.
 The figure above depicts a section of a workshop drawing for one of the steel columns.

 D ) The process continues

-The next step is to install the floor superstructures, put in the building services and start on the interior fittings.
+The next step is to install the floor constructions, put in the building services and start work on the interior.
 The next major construction site project to follow will be the fitting of the glass façade.